When it comes to marketing, the number five seems to pop up a lot.

 * * *

-That’s one brief example of how people move naturally through the awareness spectrum.
+That’s one example of how people move naturally through the awareness spectrum.

 The question remains: how do you help potential customers pass through each stage?
-What kind of content moves them not just towards the next level of awareness, but a decision in your favor?
+What kind of content moves them not just toward the next level of awareness, but a decision in your favor?

-Let’s go through each awareness and how to target your customers-to-be with stage-specific content.
+Let’s go through the 5 stages of customer awareness and explore how to target your audience with stage-specific content.